Skip to main content

 August – November 2022

-Driven by questions regarding links between identity and childhood, visual artist Amelia Briggs transformed the windows of the Famous Hardware Store into an uncanny dream of lush embodiments.
-Pony Gate acts as a series of dioramas, each window operating as a model, animating the indescribable nature of our formative selves and our personal mythologies.
+Driven by questions regarding links between identity and childhood, Amelia Briggs transformed the windows of the Famous Hardware Store into a series of dioramas.
+Each window operated as a model, animating the indescribable nature of our formative selves and our personal mythologies.

 Come By